 Launched in 2008 and located within Ithaca College’s Roy H. Park School of Communications, the Park Center for Independent Media (PCIM) is a national center for the study of media outlets that create and distribute content outside traditional corporate systems and news organizations.
 For more information on the presentation and the PCIM, contact Brandy Hawley at 607-274-3590 or firstname.lastname@example.org.

-Originally published in Media Relations: Ithaca College to Host Talk on Military Propaganda.
+Originally published in IC News: Ithaca College to Host Talk on Military Propaganda.